adityakamath/adityakamath.github.io/_posts/2021-01-10-new-year-new-project.md

 comments: true
 ---

-#### Looking back at 2020

-2020 has been quite a different year.
-I has just started my new job as a consultant, and my first assignment at a client, when the Netherlands went into lockdown.
-My mid-march, I was completely working from home and was left with a lot of spare time.
+Looking back, 2020 has been a really weird year.
+I had just started my new job as a consultant, and my first assignment at a client, when the Netherlands went into lockdown.
+By mid-march, I was completely working from home and was left with a lot of spare time.
 I had already started to build the ROSCar platform, and with the lockdown, I decided to dig into that project during the spare hours indoors.
 I gave myself the added goal of using ROS1 from scratch, instead of using the software provided by NVidia and from similar platforms like the DonkeyCar.
 Meanwhile, I also decided to start this blog mainly to log my work but it soon evolved into something I can potentially share with colleagues, collaborators or employers.

 <figure class="aligncenter">
 	<img src="https://adityakamath.github.com/assets/img/roscar_update_final.jpg" />
 	<figcaption>The ROSCar/Jetracer2 platform</figcaption>
 </figure>

-By November, the ROSCar project was almost at the end.
+By November, the ROSCar project was almost done.
 I was able to use ROS on the NVidia Jetson Nano to run NVidia's Deep Learning examples, and then control the robot accordingly.
 However, while testing, I realized that the RC car was probably too big for my studio.
 The turning radius was too big, which made it really difficult to make complete turns (programming an autonomous 3 point turn was not something I planned on getting into, yet).
 I decided to purchase NVidia/Adafruit's Jetbot kit (v1, I believe) and moved the electronics from the RC car platform to this new smaller, differential drive robot.
 Once that was done, I had to change a small piece of software to drive the differential robot.
 By the end, I had this:

 <figure class="aligncenter">
 	<img src="https://adityakamath.github.com/assets/img/jetbot2_finaltest.jpg" />